coolaj86/nodejs-ssl-trusted-peer-example/README.md

 bash test.sh
 ```

+This will

+* create all of the keys
+* ask you to create a file to protect your p12 file
+* (needed to allow Chrome, Safari, and other apps to use your key + crt in OS X Keychain Access)
+* run the tests and print happy messages

 ### Create certificates for your FQDN

 `local.foobar3000.com` points to `localhost`, so it's ideal for your first test.